Advertisement space โ€” AdSense placeholder

 Why Weak Topics Stay Weak

-Avoidance feels natural
+Avoidance feels really natural and comfortable

-You're not sure where to start
+You are not sure where to even start

 The Right Approach to Weak Topic Recovery

-Step 1 โ€” Prioritise by exam marks, not by preference
+Step 1: Prioritise by exam marks and not by preference

-Step 2 โ€” Find the root of the weakness
+Step 2: Find the actual root of the weakness

-Step 3 โ€” Use questions, not notes, as your primary tool
+Step 3: Use questions and not notes as your main tool

-Step 4 โ€” Make a realistic time plan
+Step 4: Make a realistic time plan using the planner

 Use the Weak Topic Recovery Planner to map your weak topics across the days remaining before your exam.
-Enter each topic, its priority, and your exam date.
-The tool generates a day-by-day plan that fits your available time โ€” so you know exactly what to work on each day and aren't trying to figure it out under pressure.
+Enter each topic, its priority, and your exam date and the tool generates a day-by-day plan that fits your available time so you know exactly what to work on each day and you are not trying to figure it out under pressure at the last minute.

 How Much Time Does Recovery Actually Take?